Strategy Guide

 What are the best pivot options for Ionia / Bruiser?

-Ionia / Bruiser is highly flexible with 4 similar compositions available for pivoting.
+Ionia / Bruiser is moderately flexible with 3 pivot options available.
 The best pivot options share key units like Wukong and Yunara.
 If you're contested, look at similar compositions that use these same champions with different supporting units.

 When should I pivot away from Ionia / Bruiser?